 Board of Equalization

 If a property owner questions the value placed on his property, the Board of Equalization will meet with the property owner to review the value.
 The Board sets a schedule based on written request of a property owner.
 A written protest of value must be mailed to the following address: Madison County Board of Equalization, Tax Assessor's Office, Madison County Courthouse, 100 Northside Square, Huntsville, AL 35801.
-Board Members: Charles Swafford Jr. - Chairman, Bland Warren, Pat Millirons, Cliff Mann - Secretary.
+Board Members: Charles Swafford. -Chairman, John Richard, Leigh Stephens, Cliff Mann -Secretary

 Business Personal Property Department